NikitaKonkov/Game-Engine-CPP/README.md

 ### Prerequisites
 Before you start, make sure you have the following installed:
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows or Docker Engine for Linux
-- Docker Compose (included with Docker Desktop for Windows)

 ### Getting Started with Docker